 The heat didn’t hinder families coming out to celebrate red, white and blue fun during the Independence Day parade in Crystal.
 People gathered and sounds from horns and sirens blasted loud noises that echoed throughout the streets of Crystal as the parade moved through town.
 Excited happy children raced to gather candy from various fire trucks, floats and other vehicles containing riders who were waving and smiling as they took part in the parade to celebrates America’s independence on a hot Wednesday morning.

-Read funeral notices for Saturday, May 12, 2012.
+Read the funeral notices for Thursday, July 5, 2012.

 Due to a severe thunderstorm leaving thousands without power in Montcalm County and surrounding areas, Consumers Energy officials are asking people to seek shelter from the heat.
 The storm hit Montcalm County in Thursday’s early morning hours, leaving many trees, branches and power lines down throughout the county.

 A 74-year-old Greenville woman was taken to the hospital after losing control of her vehicle on U.S. 131 and striking a tree.

 Today Margaret Abbott — 2 p.m., Brigham Funeral Chapel, Edmore.
 Anna May Halvorsen — 11 a.m., Brigham Funeral Chapel, Edmore.
 Friday William Wiggins Jr. — 11 a.m., Greenville Community Church.
 (Marshall Funeral Home, Greenville) July 11 Carl Pardike – 6 p.m., The Wet Spot, Crystal.
 July 14 Patrick Allen Cole – 2 p.m., Lakeview Cemetery, [...]